blockchain-foundry/gcoin-community/doc/gitian-building.md

 Signing externally
 -------------------

-If you want to do the PGP signing on another device that's also possible; just define `SIGNER` as mentioned and follow the steps in the build process as normal.
+If you want to do the PGP signing on another device, that's also possible; just define `SIGNER` as mentioned and follow the steps in the build process as normal.

     gpg: skipped "laanwj": secret key not available